Friday, April 29, 2016

 Cubanos seeking asylum in Mexico

 The make-shift rafts, hand-built boats, and in one case a hot tub transport hopeful people from Cuba to the eastern coastline of Mexico.
-Cubanos desperately looking for a better life.
+Cubanos are desperately looking for a better life.

 When we moved to Isla Mujeres in 2007, we knew nothing of the Cuban refugee situation other than what was broadcast on American news; refugees periodically arriving in Florida in dangerously unsafe boats.
-Fascinating stories, but it didn’t affect our safe lives in Canada.
+Fascinating stories, but they didn’t affect our safe lives in Canada.

-Since our first winter on Isla there have been about a dozen, or perhaps more, landings that we are aware of.
-The Cubans are looking for a less oppressive life-style, and for the most part they have strong family connections with Mexico, especially Isla Mujeres.
-Isla’s most well-known pirate, Fermin Anonio Mundaca de Marecheaga became a famous and wealthy slave trader in the Caribbean, selling Mayan slaves from this area to plantation owners in Cuba.
-In 1860 when the British campaigned against slavery, Mundaca rented out his ships to the Yucatan Government, which continued to capture Mayans and sell them to Cuba.
+Isla’s most well-known pirate, Fermin Antonio Mundaca de Marecheaga, became a famous and wealthy slave trader in the Caribbean, selling Mayan slaves from this area to plantation owners in Cuba.
+In 1860, when the British campaigned against slavery, Mundaca rented out his ships to the Yucatan Government, which continued to capture Mayans and sell them to Cuba.
 Family members of both Cuban and Mexican fishermen visited back and forth for centuries, before international rules and treaties made it difficult to do so.

-Across from Naval Base - May 2009
+Across from Naval Base, May 2009.

-According to long-time islanders, after the communist takeover of Cuba, the business of importing undocumented Cubanos has been a time-honored way to make extra money.
-When finances become tight, anyone with a strong boat and two or three fast motors can do well supplementing their income.
-Across from the Navy base on Isla Mujeres, there is a long string of seized boats, rafted together.
-These are boats confiscated from smugglers; smugglers of contraband and of people.
+According to long-time islanders, after the communist takeover of Cuba, the business of importing undocumented Cubans has been a time-honored way to make extra money.
+When finances become tight, anyone with a strong boat and two or three fast motors can do well, supplementing their income.

 Refugee boat - April 2012

-Discarded wet clothing - November 2010 near our house
+Discarded wet clothing, November 2010

-In 2012 the Canadian Immigration and Refugee Board did an extensive study on what happened to failed asylum seekers who were returned to Cuba, and to their family members who had stayed in Cuba.
-The information was scarce and difficult to validate, but officially the returning person is only incarcerated if they committed a crime before fleeing Cuba.
-However the option for the officials to declare the returnee a traitor, and ‘blacklist’ that person preventing him or her from obtaining employment or other services is a very real threat.
+In 2012, the Canadian Immigration and Refugee Board did an extensive study on what happened to failed asylum seekers who were returned to Cuba, and to their family members who had stayed in Cuba.
+The information was scarce and difficult to validate, but officially, the returning person is only incarcerated if they committed a crime before fleeing Cuba.
+However, the option for the officials to declare the returnee a traitor and ‘blacklist’ that person, preventing him or her from obtaining employment or other services, is a very real threat.

 A wink, a nod, a knowing smile when we ask questions of our Mexican friends.
 Legends.
 Stories.
 Nothing documented.